below/Lost-In-Translation/README.md

 # Lost-In-Translation

+## Update Nov 2nd 2015

+**It is working!** Being more general seems to be a good idea.
+After examining `+NSLocale preferredLanguages`, I renamed the localization directory to `ksh.lproj` and things work as expected!

 ## Update

 As [@_mochs](https://twitter.com/_mochs "@_mochs") found out, passing `-AppleLanguages (ksh-Latn_DE)` as a lauch argument will show the Kölsch localization.
 I have added a "Start in ksh-Latn_DE" shared Scheme.